-CRL allows the network operator to check if a certificate has been revoked by the issuer CA. CRL can be used for both EPDG and CA certificates (root CA and sub CAs).
-CRL offers the option to configure an offline certificate revocation list file where the EPDG checks for the revocation of a configured certificate.
+CRL allows the network operator to check if a certificate has been revoked by the issuer CA. CRL can be used for CA certificates (root CA and sub CAs).
+CRL offers the option to configure an offline certificate revocation list file.
 CRL is configured per CA profile entry in the system.